groonga/groonga/doc/source/reference/commands/select.rst

 """"""""""

 It specifies offset to determine output records range.
-Offset is zero-zero. ``--offset 1`` means output range is started from the 2nd record.
+Offset is zero-based. ``--offset 1`` means output range is started from the 2nd record.

 .. groonga-command